 Investing in Future Scientists

-WGRF has invested over $1.1 million dollars towards Graduate Student Scholarships at the three prairie universities since 2011.
+WGRF has invested over $1.7 million dollars towards Graduate Student Scholarships since 2011.
 We believe there is great value in attracting the best minds to crop research to generate improved technology and productivity for western crop producers.
-WGRF invests $300,000 annually in Graduate Scholarships.
+WGRF invests $330,000 annually in Graduate Scholarships.

 The Scholarships are administered by the University of Manitoba, the University of Alberta, and the University of Saskatchewan.
-Each University receives $100,000 annually from WGRF.
+Each of these three University receives $100,000 annually from WGRF.
 The scholarships are available to students pursuing their Masters or PhD in any of WGRF’s priority research areas.

 Past and Current Scholarship Recipients: